xhyrom/discord-datamining/data/articles/normal/articles/360045138471/content.md

         </li>
     </ul>
 </ul>
+<h3 id="docs-internal-guid-fbededba-7fff-255b-1551-435a447e1ab5"><span style="color: #434343;" data-darkreader-inline-color="">If you are experiencing low resolution or low quality video on iOS 16.4, we recommend upgrading to iOS 16.5.</span></h3>
 <p><strong>🔲   Check your app permissions for Discord and make sure you have enabled Microphone and Camera permissions for Discord! </strong></p>
 <ul>
     <li style="font-weight: 400;"><span style="font-weight: 400;">Check these links for how to enable those permissions: </span></li>